 Step 3: Multiply Projected Caseload by the NPDWS Standards to get Annual Hours Needed

-A public defense provider next applies the NPDWS standards (case weights) to the projected caseloads to get the total amount of annual attorney time required to represent all clients.
+Next, you must apply the NPDWS standards (case weights) to your projected caseloads.
+Multiplying the standard by the number of projected cases, allows you to calculate the annual attorney time required to effectively represent those clients.
 This must be done for each case type.
-First, multiply the projected caseload for one case type by NPDWS standards (case weights) for that case type.

 Continue to next step>